ctrung/refcard/java-module-system.md

   requires java.sql;   // modules java.logging and java.xml are automatically required by transitivity
 }
 ```

-Rule : use `requires transitive` if these types appears in your exported package API signatures
+**NB 1** : Use `requires transitive` if these types appears in your exported package API signatures (return types, argument types, exceptions, etc...).

+**NB 2** : When compiling with the `-Xlint:exports` flag, any types that are part of exported types which are not transitively required (but should be) result in a warning.

 3. Benefits of modules
 * Reliable configuration : dependencies are checked at compilation and runtime reducing runtime errors